Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 The Foundation of Whole-Dog Health

-Because such a large portion of immune activity is tied to the gut, irritation there can lead to immune overreaction elsewhere in the body.
+Because such a large portion of immune activity is tied directly to the gut, irritation there can trigger immune overreaction elsewhere in the body.
+This is where the conversation around immune balance vs immune boosting becomes so important.
+Many dogs don’t need their immune systems stimulated; they need them regulated and brought back into balance.

 Understanding Immune Overreaction